 Vincs’ performance career started early as a member of Separate Tables / Girl Overboard between 1983 and ‘86.
 It was during this time that he became a major exponent of the Fairlight CMI (computer music instrument) leading to his sounds being used by Thomas Dolby and Kate Bush.
-One of the highlights of those early years was as part of Girl Overboard, playing as support for John Farnham’s ‘Whispering Jack’ tour of 1986.

 As a studio engineer Vincs has experienced an exceptionally diverse array of situations and ensembles.
 This includes recording the VCA Symphony Orchestra, Germiniani Chamber Orchestras, improvisation and jazz groups, string quartets, experimental ensembles, world music groups, brass choirs and opera.
 Vincs has also recorded Mornington Island indigenous sacred songs and stories and was assistant engineer for Melbourne’s successful Olympic bid presentation direct via satellite to Tokyo from GTV Channel 9.